 It is important to remember to take breaks while studying for exams.
 If you do not allow yourself time to relax and rejuvenate, you will not focus for very long.

 Exercise can be a great way to wind down and relieve some of the stress of studying.

-Getting a good night’s sleep is also essential as it will help you be more productive when you are studying.
+Getting a good night’s sleep is also essential, as it will help you be more productive when studying.

-You should also make sure that you are getting enough sleep each night to function well during the day.
+You should also ensure that you get enough sleep each night to function well during the day.

-The combination of exercise, good sleep and breaks between studying can enhance your focus on exams.
+Combining exercise, good sleep, and breaks between studying can enhance your focus on exams.

 7. Avoid studying in bed

 Another essential thing to remember when studying for exams is that it is best not to learn in bed.